complyue/hbi/Readme.md

 ## What is HBI

+### Throughput Oriented Communication Infrastructure

+By [Pipelining](<https://en.wikipedia.org/wiki/Pipeline_(computing)>) the underlying transport wire, though lantency of each single API call is not improved, the over system can process largely more calls in a given window of time, i.e. optimal efficiency at overall throughput.

+### API Defined Protocol

 **HBI** is a _meta protocol_ for application systems (read **service** software components), possibly implemented in different programming languages and/or base runtimes, to establish communication channels between